Finstock: Parish church

 Holy Trinity Church of England parish church is a Gothic Revival building of 1841.
 Its ornate chancel was added in 1905 and its elaborate south window by the architect Morley Horder in 1929.

 T. S. Eliot came to Finstock to be received into the Church of England.
 William Force Stead was a fellow American and came to England as an American consul but soon found that his real bents in life were literature and religion.
 He was ordained, became chaplain of Worcester College, Oxford and after meeting Eliot in 1923 (with whom he shared a love of cats) steadily drew him towards Anglicanism and agreed to baptise him.

-He was then living in "a fine seventeenth century gabled house at Finstock", Finstock Manor and invited Eliot to stay there to meet his godfathers, B. H. Streeter and Vere Somerset, before his baptism at Finstock on 29 June 1927.
+Stead was then living in "a fine seventeenth-century gabled house at Finstock", Finstock Manor, and invited Eliot to stay there to meet his godfathers, B. H. Streeter and Vere Somerset, before his baptism at Finstock on 29 June 1927.
 The novelist Barbara Pym lived at Finstock after her retirement and is buried in the churchyard of Holy Trinity.
 The current (in 2021) Vicar, the Reverend Paul Mansell, arrived in February 2010; he was trained at Ripon College, Cuddesdon and ordained at Christ Church, Oxford.

 Economic and social history

 Finstock, together with its neighbours Charlbury, Fawler and Leafield, lay in a clearing of Wychwood Forest that used to stretch from Woodstock to Burford.
 Much of the forest land was cleared for growing arable crops and during the Middle Ages barley was the main crop in Finstock.
 Other land was used for sheep grazing and many of the people of Finstock were involved in the wool industry — the carding being done by men and boys and the spinning by women.
 Glove making at the village hall site by the women and agricultural labouring on nearby land by the men and boys, used to be the principal occupations of the people of Finstock in the earlier part of the 20th century.

 Finstock is now a separate civil and ecclesiastical parish, its population mostly living along the sides of a large triangle formed by the main Witney-Charlbury road (west to north), School Road (east) and Finstock High Street (south).
 Much in-filling with new buildings has further completed the triangle and four new estates were built during the 20th century.
 The farming now is mainly arable, barley, wheat and oilseed rape, but there is still some mixed farming.

 The building of the Oxford, Worcester and Wolverhampton Railway (OW&WR) along the Evenlode Valley began in 1845 and the line was opened in 1853.
 It passes through the northeastern edge of Finstock parish about 1/2 mi from the village.
 Originally its nearest station was Charlbury, about 2 mi from Finstock.
-The Great Western Railway took over the OW&WR in 1862 & opened Finstock railway station in 1934.
-Now many inhabitants of Finstock commute by car & bus to Witney, Chipping Norton & Oxford.
+The Great Western Railway took over the OW&WR in 1862 and opened Finstock railway station in 1934.
+Now many inhabitants of Finstock commute by car and bus to Witney, Chipping Norton & Oxford.